Bearsaerker/SideNote/README.md

 2. **Right-click** the selected text and choose "Add comment to selection"
    - Or use the command palette (`Cmd/Ctrl + P`) → "Side Note: Add comment to selection"
 3. Enter your comment in the modal that appears
+   - Press `Cmd/Ctrl + Enter` to save and close
+   - Press `Esc` or click outside the modal to cancel
 4. The text will be automatically highlighted in yellow with an underline

 ### Viewing Comments